ChuxBee/my_portfolio/README.md

-# My Portfolio Website
+# My Portfolio

-This is my personal Portfolio, a showcase of my projects, skills, and experiences.
+This is my Portfolio, a website showcasing my projects, skills, and experiences.

 ## Table of Contents